-The project combines creative techniques and activism in a desire to find the most effective means of launching civic initiatives and a way to inspire citizens to mobilize in defense against excessive tree felling.
+The project combines creative techniques and activism in a desire to find the most effective means of launching civic initiatives and a way to inspire citizens to mobilise in against excessive tree felling in Belgrade and Serbia.

 When the fruit tree falls, it’s screams from one side of the world reaches the other, even if no one can hear it.
 [Hasidic proverb]

 The best time to plant a tree is twenty years ago.
 The second best time is now.
 [Chinese proverb]

 Trees not only provide us with oxygen, they also have a number of characteristics important for our spiritual and physical health.
 60% of medicines come from trees, and the latest research shows even more.
 Experts warn that consequences of the Global deforestation are far-reaching – from air pollution to floods, wildfires and complete destruction of ecosystems on the Earth.

 Trees are an important factor in the fight against rising global temperatures, due to their ability to absorb carbon dioxide.
 The authors say that planting trees is currently the most efficient solution for climate change in the world.
 Researchers claim that if the world wants to limit the growth of temperatures by one and a half degrees by 2050, it is necessary to plant another billion hectares of forests.

 Will we realise in time their significance for the survival of humanity?
 How to raise awareness of that importance?
 This show / project is one course of action.

 We are witnessing that traditional means of information, statistics, political speeches and conferences, and even social activism in practice change the things very slowly and on even creates certain passivity in citizens, who leave the responsibility to someone else.
 The artistic language we use reaches directly the hearts and minds of the audience.

 In addition to the obvious importance of the survival of trees on the planet, without which there would be no living conditions, the project also relies on the growing need of many people and organizations to formulate and recognize the rights of all living beings including trees, to a dignified life.